habtew16/AirBnB_clone/README.md

 All the classes are handled by the Storage engine in the FileStorage Class.

 0x02 Environment
-Suite CRM python Suite CRM git distributed version control system Github
+Suite CRM python Suite CRM git distributed version control system GitHub

 Proper Documentation and Coding Style Guidelines: pycodestyle (version 2.7.*)